an21p/physicsq/README.md

 - collisions
 - angular momentum
 - mass
-- change plane to box
+- change plane to box and sphere to circle